-Satellite hits Atlantic — but what about next one?
+This time it splashed down in the Atlantic Ocean — but what about next time?

 The European Space Agency says one of its research satellites re-entered the Earth’s atmosphere early Monday on an orbit that passed over Siberia, the western Pacific Ocean, the eastern Indian Ocean and Antarctica.